Budhyant/stanford-cme213.github.io/Lecture Notes/Lecture_19/Lecture_19.md

 Three main algorithmic variants:

-1. `Buffered` MPI uses a buffer or not, to avoid blocking
+1. `Buffered` MPI uses a buffer to avoid blocking
 2. `Eager` MPI will try to send data immediately whether or not a `Recv` has been posted.
 Works well for small messages.
 3. `Rendez-vous` Send data only when `Recv` has been posted; buffering is not needed; requires a synchronization of the two processes